frickelzeugs/TrashStation/README.md

 ## How it's done?
 I don't want to go into detail here about the construction of the wooden parts, because every situation on site is different and you have to build your own individual box anyway.
 Just this much: the desk frame is mounted on a raised wooden frame inside the box so that the maximum travel distance of 65 cm can be fully utilized.
 I use the EC5B frame from Flexispot, most (all?)
 Flexispot frames use Loctek Motion controllers so other models should also work, but of course I cannot guarantee this.
 The advantage of the Loctek Motion controllers is that the communication protocol has fortunately already been reverse engineered:
-A big thank you to https://github.com/iMicknl/LoctekMotion_IoT!
+A big thank you to https://github.com/iMicknl/LoctekMotion_IoT and others!
+The project would not have been possible without their preparatory work.

 Beside the desk frame I used the following parts:
 - ESP32 microcontroller